Entrances & Exits

 - Replace existing storefront entry doors with new ADA-accessible code-compliant entry doors, related hardware, and LAC (Layered Access Controls).

 - Doors to be 38” to 42” in width.
+The 32” clear minimum width proscribed by ADA is be exceeded wherever possible to accommodate the users.

 - Provide door stops, where possible, to prevent damage to door closer due to heavy winds.